SFB1102/A3-BSc-Harter/README.md

 only uses information about the structure of the sentences, the Stanford Parser gives and doesn't need the InScript annotations about participants or coreferents.
 ## Event-Tagger for Clause-EDs
+Since I used slightly different paramethers for tagging with clause-EDs, you need to use allennlp_kfold_Eventtagger_clauseEDs.py instead of allennlp_kfold_clauseEDs.py.
+For the tagging without InScript annotations you have to combine the clause-EDs without annotations and allennlp_kfold_Eventtagger_clauseEDs_without_Annotations.py, because without the annotations you can't annotate automatically anymore.